 Tourist still head for Denmark

-In Odense, the Hans Christian Andersen center always has long lines of summer tourists, many of them from China.
+In Odense, the Hans Christian Andersen center always has long lines of summer tourists.

 And the streets of Copenhagen are full of cruise ship passengers, unfolding their paper maps and asking for directions for Kong-ENS Noy-TORV.